University of Detroit Mercy: Graduate

 For Fall 2022, the University of Detroit Mercy School of Law received 955 applications and accepted 536 (56.13%).
 Of those accepted, 209 enrolled, a yield rate of 38.99%.
 The School of Law had a middle-50% LSAT range of 150-157 with an average of 154 and an average GPA of 3.39 for the 2022 first year class.

 Greek life

-There are several fraternities and sororities on campus.
+The University of Detroit Mercy has seven fraternities and seven sororities on campus.

 Athletics

 The University of Detroit Mercy sponsors 17 NCAA Division I-level varsity sports teams.
-Men's and women's Detroit Mercy Titans teams compete in each sport in the Horizon League.
-The sports on campus include Basketball, Cross Country, Fencing (Central Collegiate Fencing Conference), Golf, Lacrosse (men's: Northeast Conference; women's: Mid-American Conference), Soccer, Softball (women's team only), Track and Field (indoor), and Track and Field (outdoor).
+Men's and women's Detroit Mercy Titans teams compete primarily in the Horizon League.
+Sports include Basketball, Cross Country, Fencing (Central Collegiate Fencing Conference), Golf, Lacrosse (men's: Northeast Conference; women's: Mid-American Conference), Soccer, Softball (women's team only), Track and Field (indoor), and Track and Field (outdoor).

 Detroit Mercy's most recent league championship came in 2019, when the women's softball team won the Horizon League Championship.
 In 2014, both the women's golf team and men's cross country team earned Horizon League titles for the second straight season.
-The men's lacrosse team won the MAAC Championship in 2013.
+The men's lacrosse team won the Metro Atlantic Athletic Conference Championship in 2013.